reelmatt/reelmatt.github.io/_posts/2012/2012-10/2012-10-09-the-sandlot.md

 Now this isn’t the only part of the film.
 The Beast is another major component along with the social issues Scotty Smalls (Tom Guiry) deals with throughout the movie.
 But I could not get past the problems with the voiceover.
 It’s actually done by the writer and director, David M. Evans, and with all due respect, he does not have the voice to narrate.
 It doesn’t have to be a Morgan Freeman voice but it should be at least a little less amateurish and more sonorous.

-Something I find very interesting is critic Roger Ebert’s review where he says:
+Something I find very interesting is critic [Roger Ebert’s review][1] where he says:

 >>“If you have ever been lucky enough to see A Christmas Story, you will understand what I mean when I say The Sandlot is a summertime version of the same vision.”